WARP4dot52/aiac/README.md

 writen with vs22
 it should be portable
-note: it may need to be ported to non-windows , notably due to the non-standard "scanf_s" required on windows
+note: it may need to be edited a little bit for it to run on non-windows systems , notably due to the non-standard "scanf_s" required on windows
 but anyone with basic C knowlege (optional) and an half working brain (optional ;) should be able to make it work on all systems quite easily

 writen by WARP7 , june 2025